LEAAHKIM/LEAAHKIM/README.md

 My interests are in everything related to the visual and the experience.
 Things that require taste, craft, and good judgement.
 This preference makes me interested in immersive & emerging technologies, experience design, and frontend engineering.
 With philosophy as my additional area of study, I like to be a problem solver first.

 How I realized this passion was through my love for being a barista during my undergrad years.
 Being a barista is not just about serving good coffee.
-It's also about dealing with pressure (the 8AM rush is very scary...), working as a team, staying organized, and sticking through.
+It's also about dealing with pressure (the 8AM rush is very scary...), working as a team, staying organized, and sticking through it all.
 It's about showing up at 5AM when no one else is awake, and multi-tasking to continue conversations with regular customers (my fav part!).
 It's about consistently striving to improve and experimenting with the community :))

 In this way, I understand what it takes to deliver real value to customers.
-To be immersed with the target audience, to find real problems and then seal those gaps.
+To be immersed with the target audience, to find real problems, and then seal those gaps.

-If you've read this far, I think you should check out my [portfolio](https://leahkiimdev.com/) !
+If you've read this far, I think you should check out my [portfolio website](https://leahkiimdev.com/) !